-Check the list of Italian universities with affordable tuition fees:
+Check the list of Italian universities with some of the most affordable tuition fees:

 Tuition fees at top-ranked Italian universities

-Here is a list of average tuition fees at well-ranked Italian universities:
+Here is a list of average tuition fees at top-ranked Italian universities:

 - Scuola Superiore Sant’Anna – average tuition fees 4,000 EUR/year

-The overall living costs for students in Italy range between 700 and 1.000 EUR/month, this including: accommodation, food costs, public transportation, local travel and/or entertainment.
+The overall living costs for international students in Italy range between 700 and 1,000 EUR/month.
+These costs include: accommodation, food, public transportation, local travel and/or entertainment.

-Rome is just a little more expensive, compared to the rest of the Italian cities.
-Check the average monthly expenses for students in these student cities in Italy:
+Living in Italy is a great experience, but keep in mind that if you choose Rome or Milan, they are more expensive when compared to other Italian cities.
+Check the average monthly living expenses for students in these student cities in Italy:

 - Bologna: around 750 – 1,100 EUR/month